 - Regular assessment of implications of Government / MHCLG Covid19 related policy announcements as set out in Coronavirus Bulletins and Ministerial Letters for action. - Additional funding secured for Covid19 related policies e.g. Test and Trace, resettling rough sleepers etc. - Suspension of lower priority activities, meetings and projects. - Management capacity issues are monitored by Leadership Team; officer time reallocated to more important duties as required e.g. Vulnerability Hub.
-Day to day operational capacity issues addressed by managers e.g. sickness absence. - · Regular monitoring of priorities - Provision of support to employees especially as majority remain working remotely.
+Day to day operational capacity issues addressed by managers e.g. sickness absence. - Regular monitoring of priorities - Provision of support to employees especially as majority remain working remotely.

 Actions Planned Timescale/ Person Responsible Progress/Comments Regular assessment of implications of Government / MHCLG Covid19 related policy announcements as set out in Coronavirus Bulletins and Ministerial Letters for action Leadership Team This is an ongoing daily activity at the current time due to the volume of Government policy announcements.
-Review of existing priorities and PDP's in light of Recovery Planning work Leadership Team / Cabinet This is in progress and will be reported to Recovery Overview Board and Cabinet Review of essential services and operational work plans to reprioritise work Heads of Service Ongoing Where necessary, considering whether resources from other parts of the Council can be transferred for a period.
-Leadership Team Ongoing operational decisions
+Review of existing priorities and PDP's in light of Recovery Planning work Leadership Team / Cabinet The PDP's for 2020/21 have been reviewed and revised PDPs approved by Council.
+A review of Corporate Priorities is being undertaken as part of the development of a new corporate plan.
+Engagement is currently in progress on a new set of priorities Review of essential services and operational work plans to reprioritise work Heads of Service Ongoing.
+Reviewed as part of move back into lockdown Where necessary, considering whether resources from other parts of the Council can be transferred for a period.
+Leadership Team Ongoing operational decisions Management review Managing Director A review of management is planned for 2020/21